ibm-cloud-docs/log-analysis/tutorial/kube.md

 4. A window opens where you can click **Show** to view the ingestion key.

-## Step3: Configure your Kubernetes cluster to send logs to your LogDNA instance
+## Step3: Configure your Kubernetes cluster to send logs to your logging instance
 {: #kube_step3}

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent` pod on each node of your cluster.
-The logging agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+The logging agent reads log files from the pod where it is installed, and forwards the log data to your logging instance.

-To configure your Kubernetes cluster in the `us-south` region to forward logs to your LogDNA instance, complete the following steps from the command line:
+To configure your Kubernetes cluster in the `us-south` region to forward logs to your logging instance, complete the following steps from the command line:

 1. Open a terminal to log in to {{site.data.keyword.cloud_notm}}.